pprachas/ABC_dataset/ML/README.md

 Once the graphs are in PyG datasets, the remaining codes can be used.

 ## PointNet++ Implementation (Pointnet_layer.py)
 This code is our implementation of the PointNet++ layer as well as the ML architecture.
-THe original paper of PointNet++ can be found [here](https://arxiv.org/abs/1706.02413).
+The original paper of PointNet++ can be found [here](https://arxiv.org/abs/1706.02413).

 ## Initialization (init_models.py)
 This code initializes the weights for the 10 seeds used in our manuscript.
 Tyhe initialized weights are saved and will be used during training.